d6t/d6tcollect/README.md

 See [privacy notice](https://www.databolt.tech/index-terms.html#privacy)

-To disable collection run the blow before importing libraries which use d6tcollect
+To disable collection run the below before importing libraries which use d6tcollect

 ```python